awsdocs/amazon-ec2-user-guide-windows/doc_source/authorizing-access-to-an-instance.md

 1. In the **Source** field, choose **My IP** to automatically populate the field with the public IPv4 address of your local computer\.
 Alternatively, choose **Custom** and specify the public IPv4 address of your computer or network in CIDR notation\.
 For example, if your IPv4 address is `203.0.113.25`, specify `203.0.113.25/32` to list this single IPv4 address in CIDR notation\.
 If your company allocates addresses from a range, specify the entire range, such as `203.0.113.0/24`\.

-   For information about finding your IP address, see [Before You Start](#authorizing-access-prereqs)\.
+   For information about finding your IP address, see [Before you start](#authorizing-access-prereqs)\.

 1. Choose **Save**\.